raas-dev/artery/README.md

-# 💢
+# artery

-This template is for running Express powered APIs on Azure App Service with:
+This is a template for running Express powered APIs on Azure App Service with:

 - Blue-green zero-downtime deployments and all environments behind Azure AD auth
 - Monitoring, alerts, availability tests and logging to analytics workspace